box/developer.box.com/pages/sdks-and-tools/index.md

 | [Swift SDK][swiftgensdk] (Beta)     |     Yes     |    Full    |
 | [Java Gen SDK][javagensdk] (Beta)   |     Yes     |    Full    |

-### SDKs
+### Legacy SDKs

-The table lists Box SDKs that you can use when building your applications.
+The table lists legacy Box SDKs that you can use when building your applications.
+For latest API support and features, use the next generation SDKs.

 | Platform                          |                                     Maintained?                                      | API Parity |
 | --------------------------------- | ------------------------------------------------------------------------------------ | ---------- |